jillesvangurp/www.jillesvangurp.com/_posts/1999-03-10-finite-state-machine-framework.md

 tags:
   - createdbyjilles
 ---
-<a href="http://www.jillesvangurp.com/publications/FSMCodeExamples.zip">FSM framework</a>.
+[FSM framework](https://www.jillesvangurp.com/publications/FSMCodeExamples.zip).
 This is a small demo framework for creating and manipulating finite 						    		state machines at run-time.
 The nice thing about it is that I separated 						    		control flow (i.e. the structure of states and transitions), data 						    		and functionality.
-It is referenced in one of my first articles which you can find on <a href="http://publications.jillesvangurp.com">publications.jillesvangurp.com</a>.
+It is referenced in one of my first articles which you can find on [publications.jillesvangurp.com](http://publications.jillesvangurp.com).